Shine-Bright-Meow/meowCarrier/README.md

-This guide is still a work in progress.
-It is a copy-pasta from my other repository, and I am working my way through everything.

 # meowCarrier
 PCB, case, and accessories as a do-it-yourself solution for SlimeVR Full Body Trackers.
 Ordering and assembly instructions can be found in the README file.